DanmarksAdresser/Dawa/doc/AmazonWebServiceAdministration.md

 ## Setting up a PostgreSQL database

  - Sign in to the Management Console
- - Go to RDS (Relationel Database Service)
+ - Go to RDS (Relational Database Service)
- - Set current region to EU (Ireland) in the dropdown meny in the upper rigth corner
+ - Set current region to EU (Ireland) in the drop-down menu in the upper right corner
  - Click "Lunch a DB Instance"
  - Follow the 6 steps to create a DB (creating a DB will take some minutes).
-A number of DB-service paramters will decided!
+A number of DB-service parameters will decided!
- - In the steps above a Security Group was selected, go to RDS > VPN > Security Groups and ensure that correct access to the DB is configuren (if internet access is required, do a strict IP filter).
+ - In the steps above a Security Group was selected, go to RDS > VPN > Security Groups and ensure that correct access to the DB is configured (if Internet access is required, do a strict IP filter).
-   Also se section on Security Groups
+   Also see the section on Security Groups

 ## AWS Security Groups